ganeshcoengg/DatabaseBackup/CONTRIBUTING.md

+CONTRIBUTING
-You can contribute tp this project by adding your issue and idea https://github.com/ganeshcoengg/DatabaseBackup/issues
+You can contribute tp this project by adding your issue and idea to

+https://github.com/ganeshcoengg/DatabaseBackup/issues